Tettigoniidae

 Insects in the family Tettigoniidae are commonly called katydids (especially in North America) or bush crickets.
 They have previously been known as "long-horned grasshoppers".
 More than 8,000 species are known.
-Part of the suborder Ensifera, the Tettigoniidae are the only extant (living) family in the superfamily Tettigonioidea.
+Part of the suborder Ensifera, the Tettigoniidae are the only extant family in the superfamily Tettigonioidea.

 Many species are nocturnal in habit, having strident mating calls and may exhibit mimicry or camouflage, commonly with shapes and colours similar to leaves.

 Etymology

 The family name Tettigoniidae is derived from the genus Tettigonia, of which the great green bush cricket is the type species; it was first described by Carl Linnaeus in 1758.
 In Latin tettigonia means a kind of small cicada, leafhopper; it is from the Greek τεττιγόνιον tettigonion, the diminutive of the imitative (onomatopoeic) τέττιξ, tettix, cicada.
 All of these names such as tettix with repeated sounds are onomatopoeic, imitating the stridulation of these insects.
 The common name katydid is also onomatopoeic and comes from the particularly loud, three-pulsed song, often rendered "ka-ty-did", of the nominate subspecies of the North American Pterophylla camellifolia, belonging to the subfamily Pseudophyllinae, which are known as "true katydids".